 Q: How much does the residency program cost?

 A: There is NO tuition cost for Colorado residents.
-Any participant in the Residency Program who is NOT a Colorado resident, and wants to receive graduate credit, will be required to pay the tuition differential.
+Any participant in the Residency Program who is NOT a Colorado resident, and wants to receive graduate credit, will be required to pay the tuition differential ~ $500/credit.
 Otherwise, courses will be taken as a program requirement without graduate credit.

 Q: Will I get paid as a Resident?

 A: Yes, the Resident is hired as a university employee and pay is based on the NIH pay scale as a DPT.
-(In 2015-16, salary was ~$43,000/year.)
+(In 2017-18, the Resident salary was ~$47,500 plus benefits.)
 Benefits (health, life, disability) are provided as a full-time employee of the University of Colorado.

 Q: How many people typically apply to this program and how many are applicants are accepted?